Immersive Online MBA Residency Experience

 “I I learned the traits that will make me a successful leader and those I need to work on that may prevent me from reaching my highest potential.
 This will allow me to continue certain things at work, change others to make me a better employee and coworker, and exhibit leadership skills to advance my career.”

 - TyShanta (Tai) Lewis | McColl School of Business

 To view more testimonials from Queens University of Charlotte MBA students, visit the testimonials page.

 Discover the Difference Between Leaders and Managers

 Although leadership and management go hand-in-hand, they are not necessarily the same thing.
 In order to develop talent, maximize efficiency, and drive results for your organization, you need to understand the differences between leading and managing.
-During each of the two on-campus MBA residency experiences, you’ll discover first-hand the differences between managers and leaders and develop the skills necessary to succeed in both roles as you climb the corporate ladder.
+During the on-campus MBA residency experience, you’ll discover first-hand the differences between managers and leaders and develop the skills necessary to succeed in both roles as you climb the corporate ladder.